barakbl/alfred-workflows/README.md

 alfred-workflows
 ================

-Some workflow for Israelis :)
+Some workflows for Israelis :)